Phone Hours 7 AM - 5:00 PM CST Mon-Fri

 Beyond these tasty fruits and veggies, millet, cooked beans and whole grain pasta, and nuts can be great treats.
 Goodies like these should only make up five to 10 percent of your bird's diet, so save these savory snacks for special occasions or training.
 While a variety of snacks provide birds with solid nutrition, there are a few to look out for.
 Never give your bird avocado, onions, garlic, chocolate, apple seeds, salt, caffeine, dried beans, human junk food, or alcohol.
 Fid's tummies aren't made to digest these bad boys, so save the coffee, beer, chocolate bars, and guacamole for yourself!

 Looking for another activity to stimulate your bird?
 Put treats in her toys to create an engaging, fun foraging experience.
-Hiding treats throughout the cage will give your bird something to do, and hiding them inside tough-to-open containers gives her the chance to tear and destroy in a constructive way.
+Hiding treats throughout the cage or in foraging toys will give your bird something to do.
+The foraging wheel or hiding food inside tough-to-open containers gives her the chance to tear and destroy in a constructive way.
 In-shell nuts provide a perfect, natural foraging experience.
 You can also test drive creative ideas for combining foraging with treats.
 Fresh corn on the cob, for example, gives the bird a good snack and also allows for some destruction.
 Let us know what innovative ideas for foraging play your bird enjoys!

 Another vital element is calcium, which birds can get from cuttlebones.
 Gnawing at these crumbly surfaces keeps beaks healthy and sharp and provides much-needed calcium.

-Finally, know your bird!
+Finally, when it comes to how to feed your pet bird, you have to get to know your bird!
 Keep track of how much she usually eats and drinks throughout the day, and pay attention to the consistency of her droppings and liquid emissions.
 Often, birds that change their eating and drinking habits – or stop eating or drinking all together – are developing an illness and may need medical attention.
 Additionally, awareness of your bird's normal behavior lets you get closer to her, strengthening the bond you two share!
 Love your bird by keeping her primary diet consistent and cage clean, feeding her healthy snacks, and maintaining an appropriate vitamin regime!
 Your feathered friend will thank you!

 Discover More!